 God gave me the verse, “My grace is sufficient for thee” (2 Corinthians 12:9).
-Creatively, three different times, three different ways that verse appeared during my hubby’s absence.
+Like a strategic plan unfolding, at three different times, in three different ways that verse appeared during my hubby’s absence.
 First, through my dear husband’s hand-written letter he left for me; Second, through a hand-written card an aunt mailed me out of the blue; And third, perfectly placed in my devotional book for the exact day of February 26, the day before my husband’s return as my picture-perfect world rocked loudly.
 What I found “rocky” then was only a taste of the shaking I would experience in the next 10 years.
 But God . . .

 God’s grace truly is the bedrock of my existence and the only place of real refuge.
 He is the rock that never will be shaken!